bloomen/transwarp/README.md

 As mentioned above, tasks can be explicitly canceled on client request.
-In addition, all tasks considered abandoned by `accept_any`, `consume_any`, or `wait_any` operations are also canceled in ordered to terminate them as soon as their results become unnecessary.
+In addition, all tasks considered abandoned by `accept_any`, `consume_any`, or `wait_any` operations are also canceled in order to terminate them as soon as their computations become superfluous.

 ### Event system